- Destiny 2 is a popular free-to-play multiplayer online first-person shooter game available on multiple platforms.

 - Click Apply and OK to save the changes.

-- Restart your computer and launch Destiny 2 to check if the issue is resolved.
+- Restart your computer and launch Destiny 2.

 6. Disable antivirus programs

 - If you have third-party antivirus software installed, try disabling it temporarily.

 - Right-click on the antivirus icon in the taskbar.